mohammedMamdouh99/AI-Automation-Projects/README.md

 # AI Automation Projects

-This repository contains real-world AI-powered automation systems built using n8n, APIs, and chatbot integrations.
+This repository contains real-world AI-powered automation systems built using n8n, APIs, and AI integrations to solve business problems and automate operations.

 ---